Next Blog Post

 At the center of a multibillion dollar industry, the sales engagement platform is the force multiplier companies need to drive efficiency and improve results at every stage of the sales cycle.
 For sales leaders, managers, and reps, sales engagement provides insights that increase momentum for every goal in the process.
 It can streamline workflows across different teams and stages, driving interdepartmental synergies and helping individual reps improve productivity.

 Before you put sales engagement into practice, it’s crucial to fully understand what it entails and how it differs from other sales concepts.
-Sales engagement is the umbrella under which all interactions (digital, face-to-face, or otherwise) between reps and buyers fall.
+Sales engagement is the umbrella that covers all interactions between sales reps and buyers, including calls, emails, and face-to-face meetings.
 It’s important to note that sales engagement extends far beyond traditional outreach to include outreach quality and consistent measurements of feedback and data.

 The sales engagement technology sector has grown exponentially, with 90% of sales leaders claiming they plan to invest in tools to help their reps more effectively engage prospects and customers.
 This only makes sense, given that companies that successfully engage customers perform 23% better than their competitors, report 63% lower customer attrition, and achieve 55% higher wallet share.